Surgical Procedures: Surgery and Staging for Rectal Cancer

 Procedures: Each case of rectal cancer is different.
 Talk with your care team about which procedures may be part of your treatment plan.
 These options may be:

-• Colonoscopy: A colonoscope (lighted, flexible tube) is inserted into the rectum, reaching the whole colon to check for any changes or polyps.
+- Colonoscopy: A colonoscope (lighted, flexible tube) is placed into the rectum to look at the whole colon and check for any changes or polyps.
 A biopsy may be done during this test.

-• Sigmoidoscopy: A sigmoidoscope (lighted, flexible tube) is inserted into the rectum and the lower part of the colon (called the sigmoid colon) to look for any changes.
+- Sigmoidoscopy: A sigmoidoscope (lighted, flexible tube) is placed into the rectum and the lower part of the colon (called the sigmoid colon) to look for any changes.
 A biopsy may be done during this test.

-• Double-contrast barium enema (Lower GI series): This test uses the liquid enema contrast barium which is put into your rectum.
-It helps to show any abnormalities on X-rays taken of the lower gastrointestinal tract which includes the colon and the rectum.
+- Double-contrast barium enema (Lower GI series): A liquid enema contrast, called barium, is put into your rectum.
+X-Rays are then taken to show any abnormalities of the lower gastrointestinal (GI) tract, including the colon and rectum.

-Often, you will need surgery if you have rectal cancer.
+You will likely need surgery if you have rectal cancer.

 Surgical Procedures for Rectal Cancer